Are you too nervous for sitting meditation?

 5. The backwards walk

 The backwards walk is also what it says.
-It’s in a way a version of the blind walks even though your eyes are open.
+It’s in a way a version of the blind walk even though your eyes are open.

 As above you can also cheat by looking ahead and the turning around.